dmuth/fastapi-httpbin/README.md

 Built with the [FastAPI Framework for Python](https://fastapi.tiangolo.com/), this is heavily based on the original [Httpbin](https://httpbin.org/) website.

+Play with it in production at [https://httpbin.dmuth.org/](https://httpbin.dmuth.org/)  Documentation for all endpoints is right on the front page of the site.
+What are you waiting for? :-)

-Play with it in production at [https://httpbin.dmuth.org/](https://httpbin.dmuth.org/)  Also consider these add-ons I wrote which make use of the API:
+Also consider these add-ons I wrote which make use of the API:

 - [Dead Simple QR Code Generator](https://httpbin.dmuth.org/qrcode/)
 - [Test Password Managers like 1Password and BitWarden here](https://httpbin.dmuth.org/test-password-manager-form/)